Programmable photonic waveguide arrays: opportunities and challenges: Translating potential applications to the programmable paradigm

-\paragraph*{Potential of PWAs:} Structures based on cascaded PWAs take full advantage of continuously coupled waveguides in integrated photonics.
-They have also been recently rigorously proven to be universal~\cite{Youssry2024controllability}, addressing a long-standing question raised in previous studies.
+\paragraph*{Potential of PWAs:} Structures based on cascaded PWAs take full advantage of continuously coupled waveguides in integrated photonics (Figure.~\ref{fig:architectures} (b)).
+They have also been recently rigorously proven to be universal~\supercite{Youssry2024controllability}, addressing a long-standing question raised in previous studies.
 The work introduced a decomposition algorithm for realizing any unitary matrix using PWAs with guaranteed error bounds.
 For $U(2)$, a maximum of 4 sections are needed, which is the exact decomposition.
 The required number of sections $n$ scales as $O(N^3 k)$, with the error scaling as $O(N^3/k)$, where $k$ is the Trotterization number.
 While this result suggests a high number of sections may be required to achieve low fidelities, the study demonstrates that, in practice, the number of sections needed is significantly smaller than the theoretical bound.
 By leveraging realistic materials parameters and numerical optimization to compile the unitary, these requirements become practically achievable.
-Therefore, cascaded PWAs are functionally equivalent to the widely adopted MZI-mesh structures~\cite{Reck_1994, Clements_2016}, while they eliminate the need for bending.
+Figure.~\ref{fig:optical_field_evolution} shows a simulation of the evolution of the optical field inside a 5-mode waveguide device, programmed to implement (a) a discrete Fourier transform (DFT) gate $W_5$, (b) a clock gate $Z_5$, (c) the shift gate $X_5$~\supercite{Youssry2024controllability}.
+In this simulation, 25 sections are used, and the voltages are obtained via numerical optimization.
+The simulation parameters are given in~\supercite{Youssry2024controllability}.
+Therefore, cascaded PWAs are functionally equivalent to the widely adopted MZI-mesh structures~\supercite{Reck_1994, Clements_2016}, while they eliminate the need for bending.
 This unique feature can potentially lead to significant reductions in optical losses and circuit footprint.